Seen on:

 The Destructive Power of Gerald McClellan

-In February 1995, McClellan moved up to super middleweight to face British champion Nigel Benn in London.
-It was supposed to be his crowning moment.
+In February 1995, McClellan moved up to super middleweight to face Britain’s Nigel Benn.
+The bout, held in London, was supposed to be his crowning moment.
+Instead, it became one of the most brutal fights of the era.

 Video: Nigel Benn vs Gerald McClellan - Highlights (Brutal, Tragic FIGHT)